syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 * Categorize ([categorizeSettings](/js/schedule/working-with-appointments#categorization))
 * [Resources](/js/schedule/resources)

-The appointments can be created by double-clicking on the Scheduler cells across the required time slots, which makes the create Appointment window to pop-up.
-The start and end time will gets automatically populated, according to the time-slot selection.
+The appointments can be created by double-clicking the Scheduler cells across the required time slots, which makes the Create Appointment window to pop-up.
+The start and end time fields will get automatically populated, according to the time-slot selection.
 Clicking on the done button in an appointment window will create the appointment for the selected time cells.

 N> Select multiple cells both using mouse or keyboard access keys (<kbd>shift</kbd>+<kbd>arrow keys</kbd>) and press <kbd>Alt</kbd>+<kbd>N</kbd> key, so that the default appointment window opens up for the selected date/time range with the Start and End time fields automatically filled in.